MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 ms.date: 07/31/2023
 ---

-# Review OS misconfiguration recommendations
+# Review OS misconfigurations (MCSB)

+Microsoft Defender for Cloud provides security recommendations to improve your organizational security posture and reduce risk.
+An important element in risk reduction is to harden machines across your business environment.

-To reduce a machine's attack surface and security risk, it's important to configure the operating system as securely as possible.
-The [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) provides hardening baselines for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) machines.
+When Defender for Cloud is enabled, by default its foundational cloud security posture management (CSPM) capabilities assesses machine settings against the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).
+The benchmark Covers Azure, AWS, and GCP (in preview) environments, and provides hardening baselines for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems.

 > [!NOTE]
+> - Machine information is now gathered with a new method using the Guest Configuration on the machine.
+This capability is currently in preview and is expected to release to general availability (GA) around September 2024.
-> The Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) is set to retire.
-Defender for Servers dependency on the MMA agent will be phased out by November 2024.
-[Learn more](prepare-deprecation-log-analytics-mma-agent.md) about the roadmap for features that currently rely on this agent.
+> - The older method, that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to gather data, will be supported until the end of November 2024.

-Microsoft Defender for Cloud assesses machines against MCSB baselines.
-Defender for Cloud collects operating system information for assessment as follows:

-- **Foundational CSPM**: The free foundational CSPM capabilities of Defender for Cloud collects operating system information from VMs using the MMA.
-- **Defender for Servers**: Defender for Servers Plan 2 uses the [Azure Policy Guest Configuration Extension](/azure/virtual-machines/extensions/guest-configuration)
-    - Using the Guest Configuration to collect machine information is currently in preview.
-    - When this method becomes generally available, it will replace the existing generally available method that uses the MMA.

 ## Prerequisites